 Apart from FDA-approved prescription medications, there are many drugs and supplements available over-the-counter.
 These OTC options are widely available online, but the efficacy of many such products is in question.

 Dozens of nootropics brands are making questionable claims, and consumers must perform detailed research.

-However, this rapidly growing market would benefit from improved oversight.
-At present, there are dozens of options from brands making questionable claims.
-Therefore, consumers must perform detailed research to separate reputable brands from ones worth avoiding.
+This rapidly growing market would certainly benefit from improved oversight.
+At present, there are dozens of options from brands making questionable claims, and therefore, consumers must perform detailed research to separate reputable brands from ones worth avoiding.

-One of the biggest debates in the nootropics sector lately relates to the Neuriva vs. Prevagen battle.
+Recently, one of the biggest debates in the nootropics sector relates to the Neuriva vs. Prevagen battle.
 Both are popular nootropics, but which one is better?
 Indeed, is either product worth your hard-earned cash?
 Let’s find out in this Neuriva vs. Prevagen review.

 Quincy Bioscience created Prevagen, a product that boasts apoaequorin as its main active ingredient.
 The company is a biotechnology firm based in Madison, Wisconsin.
 Quincy claims it is set apart from other organizations due to its cutting-edge applications of apoaequorin, a recombinant protein used as a dietary supplement.

 Originally discovered in jellyfish in 1962, apoaequorin was patented by Quincy Bioscience.
 The company uses it to create various products designed to support cognitive function.
 Prevagen was first sold in 2007, and more than one million people have tried it.
 Today, it is available in over 50,000 stores across the United States.